awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

-# Example Scenarios for Using Last Accessed Information<a name="access_policies_access-advisor-example-scenarios"></a>
+# Example scenarios for using last accessed information<a name="access_policies_access-advisor-example-scenarios"></a>

 You can use last accessed information to make decisions about the permissions that you grant to your IAM entities or AWS Organizations entities\.
-For more information, see [Refining Permissions Using Last Accessed Information](access_policies_access-advisor.md)\.
+For more information, see [Refining permissions in AWS using last accessed information](access_policies_access-advisor.md)\.

 **Note**
 Before you view the access information for an entity or policy in IAM or AWS Organizations, make sure that you understand the reporting period, reported entities, and the evaluated policy types for your data\.
-For more details, see [Things to Know About Last Accessed Information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.
+For more details, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

-It’s up to you as an administrator to balance the accessibility and least privilege that’s appropriate for your company\.
+It's up to you as an administrator to balance the accessibility and least privilege that's appropriate for your company\.

-## Using Information to Reduce Permissions for an IAM Group<a name="access-advisor-sample-reduce-permissions-group"></a>
+## Using information to reduce permissions for an IAM group<a name="access-advisor-sample-reduce-permissions-group"></a>

 You can use last accessed information to reduce IAM group permissions to include only those services that your users need\.
 This method is an important step in [granting least privilege](best-practices.md#grant-least-privilege) at a service level\.